ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 .
 ```

-This could take sometime as pulumi is installing all npm packages and plugins.
+This step could take some time as Pulumi is installing all npm packages and plugins.

-In the meantime we can have a look on what pulumi has created as source code.
+In the meantime, we can have a look at what pulumi has created as source code.
 The folder structure looks like the following image:

 ![Folder and file structure](images/Pulumi-file-structure.png)

-Inside this folder there is `index.ts` file which is the main source code for pulumi.
+Inside this folder, there is `index.ts` file which is the primary source code for Pulumi.
 There is also `package.json` which is npm package file.
-There are two YAML file called `Pulumi.yaml` and `Pulumi.dev.yaml` the first file is the general configuration file for Pulumi.
+There is two YAML file called `Pulumi.yaml` and `Pulumi.dev.yaml` the first file is the general configuration file for Pulumi.
 Configurations like `name`, `runtime` and `description`.
 The other YAML file is per environment.
-Depending on the number of environments you have you'll have `Pulumi.*.yaml` file currently we only have one environment in the project which is dev, hence, we have `Pulumi.dev.yaml`.
+Depending on the number of environments you have you'll have `Pulumi.*.yaml` file currently we only have one environment in the project which is dev; Hence, we have `Pulumi.dev.yaml`.
 These YAML files are defining the configuration per environment.

 ```  yaml
 encryptionsalt: <ENCRYPTIONSALT>